 What is expected of me?

-The Steinbach Fire Department is looking for firefighters to join our team!
 We are looking for enthusiastic people that possess a good work ethic and a willingness to learn.
 A solid, community-minded individual who can be trusted by their fellow firefighters and by the people they serve.

 How can I apply?